MarcoPolo/storetheindex-deployment/readme.md

 1. Install NixOS: https://nixos.org/download.html
 1. Enter the dev environment `nix develop`
 1. Initialize terraform `terraform init`
-1. Launch the instances of terraform with `terraform launch`
+1. Launch the instances of terraform with `terraform apply`
-1. Run `ssh-to-deployer -t ssh $INDEXER_IP echo ok` to have the deployer node learn about the indexer node's public key.
+1. Run `ssh-to-deployer -t ssh $INDEXER_IP echo ok` to have the deployer node learn about the indexer node's public key. (do the same for other nodes as well)
 1. Run `deploy-on-deployer` to deploy everything.

 # Local environment setup